aswanthnarayan/Brocamp/Week 4/NodeJs.md

 }
 ```

-### fork() vs. spawn()
-Both fork() and spawn() are methods in Node.js used to create child processes, but they have different use cases:

-#### fork() Method:
-* fork() is a special case of spawn() used specifically for creating new Node.js processes.
-* It creates a new instance of the V8 engine and a separate Node.js process that runs a given script.
-* fork() also sets up an IPC (Inter-Process Communication) channel between the parent and child processes, which allows the parent and child to send messages to each other using child.send() and child.on('message').
-* This is particularly useful for cases where you need to share data between the master and worker  processes, as is common in the cluster module.

-##### spawn() Method:

-* spawn() is a more general-purpose method for creating child processes.
-It can be used to run any command, not just Node.js scripts.
-* spawn() does not create an IPC channel by default, and the communication between parent and child processes happens through standard input/output streams.
-* This method is more suitable for running shell commands or other non-Node.js processes from within a Node.js application.
+# WORKER TREADS MODULE

+ `worker-threads` module, which allows you to create threads and execute multiple JavaScript tasks in parallel.
+Once a thread finishes a task, it sends a message to the main thread that contains the result of the operation so that it can be used with other parts of the code.
+The advantage of using worker threads is that CPU-bound tasks don’t block the main thread and you can divide and distribute a task to multiple workers to optimize it.

-## Concurrency & Parallelism
+# Concurrency & Parallelism

+* **Concurrency:**

-* **Concurrency:** The ability to handle multiple tasks at once by interleaving their execution.
+The ability to handle multiple tasks at once by interleaving their execution.
 It's about managing multiple tasks over time.

+* **Parallelism:**

-* **Parallelism:** The ability to execute multiple tasks simultaneously on different processors or cores.
+ The ability to execute multiple tasks simultaneously on different processors or cores.
 It's about executing multiple tasks at the same time.

 **Node.js and Concurrency**

 Node.js is primarily a single-threaded environment.
 This means it can only execute one piece of code at a time.
 However, it achieves concurrency through an event-driven, non-blocking I/O model.

 **How it Works:**